openshift-pipelines/pipelines-as-code/docs/content/docs/guide/running.md

 - The author of the pull request has permissions to push to branches inside the repository.

-- The author who initiated the pull request is identified in an `OWNERS` file found in the main directory of the branch that is set as the default branch on GitHub or your other service provider.
+- The author who initiated the pull request is identified in an `OWNERS` files found in the main directory of the branch that is set as the default branch on GitHub or your other service provider.

-  The OWNERS file need adheres to a specific format, similar to the Prow OWNERS file format (available at <https://www.kubernetes.dev/docs/guide/owners/>), with the exception that we do not yet support the use of `OWNERS_ALIASES`.
+  The OWNERS file adheres to a specific format, similar to the Prow OWNERS file format (available at <https://www.kubernetes.dev/docs/guide/owners/>).
+We support simple OWNERS configuration including `approvers` and `reviewers` lists and they are treated equally in terms of permissions for executing a PipelineRun.
+  If the OWNERS file includes `filters` instead of a simple OWNERS configuration, we only look for the everything matching `.*` filter and take the `approvers` and `reviewers` lists from there.
+All other filters (matching specific files or directories) are ignored.

+  OWNERS_ALIASES is also supported and can be used for mapping of an alias name to a list of usernames.

-  When you include contributors in the `approvers` or `reviewers` sections, Pipelines-as-Code enables those contributors to execute a PipelineRun listed in the OWNERS file.
+  When you include contributors to the lists of `approvers` or `reviewers` in your OWNERS files, Pipelines-as-Code enables those contributors to execute a PipelineRun.

   For instance, if the `approvers` section of your OWNERS file in the main or master branch of your repository appears as follows: